ylipacbio/IsoSeq-3.0/README.md

 ## Overview
-## Classify, Cluster, Subset
-Analyses are performed in two stages, Classify and Cluster.
+Analyses are performed in three stages, CCS, Classify and Cluster.
+* __CCS__
+  * CCS is the first stage of an IsoSeq analysis.
+CCS builds circular consensus sequences from your subreads.
+More information about CCS is available here: https://github.com/PacificBiosciences/pbccs/blob/master/README.md
 * __Classify__
-  * Classify is the first stage of an IsoSeq analysis.
+  * Classify is the second stage of an IsoSeq analysis.
 The key output of Classify is a file of full-length non-chimeric reads, and a file of non-full length reads.
-The key input of Classify is the set of subreads produced from running CCS on the subreads from your PacBio instrument.
+The key input of Classify is the circular consensus sequences generated from CCS.
 Classify will identify and remove polyA/T tails, remove primers, and identify read strandedness.
 Classify also removes artificial concatemers, but does not remove PCR chimeras.
 * __Cluster__
-  * Cluster is the second stage of an IsoSeq analysis.
+  * Cluster is the third stage of an IsoSeq analysis.
 The key outputs of Cluster is a file of polished, high-quality consensus sequences, and a file of polished, low-quality consensus sequences.
 The key input of clustering is the file of full-length non-chimeric reads, and a file of non-full length reads outputted by Classify.

 ##Manual